CMLKevin/pigeon-banking/REPLIT_DEPLOYMENT_FIX.md

 ### Issue: "Sync jobs not starting"
 **Solution:**
-This is not critical - API endpoints will still work.
-To fix:
+If you see any sync job errors, check:
-1. Check `PREDICTION_ENABLED` is not set to 'false'
+1. Verify database is fully initialized
-2. Verify database is fully initialized
+2. Check server logs for specific error
-3. Check server logs for specific error
+3. Ensure all required services are running
 4. May require manual restart after first deployment

 ### Issue: "502 Bad Gateway"